Vancouver Internet

 Is TELUS or Rogers better in Vancouver?

 TELUS is usually better when PureFibre is confirmed because fibre can offer stronger upload speeds and lower latency.
-Rogers is still worth checking where TELUS fibre is not available, where a bundle is cheaper, or where Rogers confirms a fibre-powered option for the exact address.
+Rogers is still worth checking where TELUS fibre is not available, where a bundle is cheaper, or where Rogers confirms a fibre powered option for the exact address.

 Is Novus available everywhere in Vancouver?

 No. Novus is mainly available in selected condo and apartment buildings.
 If your building has it, compare Novus before signing a longer TELUS or Rogers offer.
-If your building does not have it, check FibreStream/Beanfield, TELUS, Rogers, and cable resellers.

 Can I get Novus or FibreStream in a detached house?